BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 ## Installation

-We assume you have access to a reasonable local computer with a broadband internet connection capable of downloading multiple gigabytes of data (mostly for Docker images).
+We assume you have access to a reasonably powerful local computer with a broadband internet connection capable of downloading multiple gigabytes of data (mostly for Docker images).
 ### Pre-requisite Software